-Each Sentinel unit is equipped with a radio transmitter that is user specific, depending on the system to which it is to be interfaced.
+Each Sentinel unit is equipped with a hand held type radio transmitter that is user specific, depending on the system to which it is to be interfaced.
 Each radio has the same basic wiring requirements regardless of its operating frequency.
-Two cables are used for these connections.
-One cable is for RF power output and is 50 ohms impedance to the radio antenna connector, usually a BNC type.
-This connector is used to route radio frequency power from the transmitter module to outside the Sentinel case.
-When using a handy talkie transmitter mounted in the case lid the RF cable is not used.
-The second cable is a multiple connection unit which has the power, ground, modulation and control interfacing.
-The user only needs to access these cable connections when removing the handy talkie from the Sentinel case.
+Two or three cables are used for these connections.
+One cable is for the transmitter power.
+The second cable has the modulation and control interfacing.
+The third is the RF output and is usually connected to a rubber duck antenna.
+This connector also is used to route radio frequency power from the transmitter module to outside the Sentinel case to an external antenna via a coaxial cable, 50 ohms.
+The user only needs to access these cable connections when removing the two-way radio from the Sentinel case.